 Forfeitures, consisting of amounts contributed by the Company that are not 100% vested upon a participants' separation from service and amounts related to unclaimed Required Minimum Distributions as defined by the Code, shall be used to reduce the Company's required contributions.
 Pending application of the forfeitures, the Company may direct the Trustee to hold the forfeitures in cash or under investment in a suspense account.
 If the Plan should terminate with any forfeitures not applied against Company contributions, they will be allocated to then current participants in the proportion that each participant's eligible compensation for that Plan year bears to the eligible compensation for all such participants for the Plan year.
-Forfeitures used for the year ended December 31, 2015 amounted to \$3,585,604.
-Outstanding forfeitures not yet applied against Company contributions at December 31, 2015 and 2014 were \$75,378 and \$349,999, respectively.
+There were no forfeitures applied to reduce Plan administrative expenses for the year ended December 31, 2015.
+Outstanding forfeitures not yet applied as of December 31, 2015 were \$5,817.
+There were no outstanding forfeitures as of December 31, 2014.